Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical

 Therefore, in turning back to the main subject, the issue we want to discuss is: does the standard inflationary scenario, which starts off by arguing that the universe entered, as the result of inflation, into a simple state characterized as the vacuum of all fields and the flat FRW space-time, when put together with decoherence arguments, really account for the transition from that H.\&I. early state of the universe, to the anisotropic and inhomogeneous universe we inhabit\footnote{This point is sometimes characterized as the ``transition from the quantum regime to the classical regime", but we find this a bit misleading: most people would agree that there are no classical or quantum regimes.
-The fundamental description ought to be a quantum description, always, but there are regimes in which certain quantities can be described to a sufficient accuracy by their classical counterparts representing the corresponding expectation values.
-This depends, of course, on the physical state, the underlying dynamics, the quantity of interest, and the context in which we might want to use it.
-But as we have argued, it should be clear that whenever a classical description of a situation is appropriate, it is nothing but a shortened and approximated version of an underlying quantum description where the correspondence would be between quantum states with relatively peaked wave-funtions for the relevant quantity around the corresponding classical value of that quantity.}?
+The fundamental description ought to be always a quantum description.
+However, there exist regimes in which certain quantities can be described to a sufficient accuracy by their classical counterparts represented by the corresponding expectation values.
+All this depends, of course, on the physical state, the underlying dynamics, the quantity of interest, and the context in which we might want to use it. }?

-This article will be devoted, to a large extent, to deal with the conceptual issues above, and will not include the developments that are possible when taking a stricter ontological view of the essence of quantum physics, and consequently adding new elements to deal with the shortcomings we encounter in the present context, and would refer the interested readers to other articles the dwell on those topics\cite{Us, othersus}.
+This article will be devoted, to a large extent, to deal with the conceptual issues above, and will not include the developments that are possible when taking a stricter ontological view of the essence of quantum physics, and consequently adding new elements to deal with the shortcomings we encounter in the present context, and would refer the interested readers to other articles that dwell on those topics\cite{Us, othersus}.

 We now proceed to consider the views one can take regarding quantum theory, and how they impact its application to problems in cosmology .